Vladimir-Sazontov/Getting-and-Cleaning-Data/Codebook.md

  $ fBodyBodyGyroJerkMag-std() : num  -0.991 -0.996 -0.995 -0.995 -0.995 ...

-### Extracted Features Vector of Indexes for Mean and Standard Deviation (from dataset in  feautures.txt ).
+### Extracted Features Vector of Indexes for Mean and Standard Deviation (from dataset in 'features.txt').

 c(1, 2, 3, 4, 5, 6, 41, 42, 43, 44, 45, 46, 81, 82, 83, 84, 85, 86, 121, 122, 123, 124, 125, 126, 161, 162, 163, 164, 165, 166, 201, 202, 214, 215, 227, 228, 240, 241, 253, 254, 266, 267, 268, 269, 270, 271, 345, 346, 347, 348, 349, 350, 424, 425, 426, 427, 428, 429, 503, 504, 516, 517, 529, 530, 542, 543)